calaldees/teachingWorkshops/teacherTraining/_introMeet.md

 What I can’t tell you:
 * Where your placement school(s) will be (for PGCE students)
-* How much of my teaching will be face to face and how much online
-    * (NB you will be sent an update on this to clarify the position later in the summer)
 * What your school experience will “look like”